“我们与爱中科协有着良好的合作伙伴关系。” – 援引爱尔兰前驻华大使李修文先生

 Greeting Message from H.E.
-Eoin O’Leary, The Irish Ambassador to China for ICSATA 2019 Annual Conference
+Eoin O’Leary, Former Irish Ambassador to China for ICSATA 2019 Annual Conference

 2020服贸会 | 线下线上“齐开工” 爱尔兰展商借服贸会拓市场

 Helping to make China the number one market for Irish exporters

 The largest ever trade mission from Ireland to China is being aided by organisations set up to promote links between the two countries

 Wen Chen is a chairman of ICSATA which, he says, is a “non-profit organisation endorsed and supported by the Irish and Chinese Governments, primarily to build an international platform for scientific and technological co-operation and exchanges so as to promote the overall collaboration between the two countries in the area of technology, collaboration between the two countries in the area of technology, external trade, educational and cultural links and talent exchange.